THE WEALTH NAVIGATOR BLOG

 Embarking on a financial plan is like sailing around the world.
 The voyage won’t always go to plan, and there’ll be rough seas.
 But the odds of reaching your destination increase greatly if you are prepared, flexible, patient, and well-advised.
 Click to read the full article from Dimensional….

-Retiring Early?
-Don’t Overlook These 5 Things.
+Early Retirement?
+Don’t Overlook These 5 Things

 Retiring early.
 To most people, that phrase has a beautiful ring to it.
 In fact, it’s difficult to find individuals who would choose to continue working if the possibility of early retirement presented itself.
 However, if you’re fortunate enough to be in the position...